jennifermorin/academic-kickstart/content/home/experience.md

   location = "Florida"
   date_start = "2016-08-08"
   date_end = ""
-  description = """Faculty engage students through a unique and innovative face-to-face, flipped classroom format with a focus on soft-skill development.
-Students are immersed in course content prior to class meetings via utilization of Canvas LMS online courses and spend class sessions applying concepts through individual and group presentations, activities, and case study analyses with the guidance of high-energy, expert faculty.
+  description = """Engage students through a unique and innovative face-to-face, flipped classroom format with a focus on soft-skill development.
+Students are immersed in online course content via Canvas LMS prior to face-to-face class meetings, which are dedicated to applying concepts through individual and group presentations, simulations, activities, and case analyses with the guidance of high-energy, expert faculty.
   Courses taught:

-  * Project Management (MAN 4583)
+  * Project Management
-  * Managing Small Business Finances (ENT 4412)
+  * Managing Small Business Finances
   """

 [[experience]]